 Should I Become an Athletic Manager?

-Athletic managers work for sports and recreational organizations, including sports teams, athletic institutions and schools.
-They often manage budgets, operations, marketing and program design within an organization.
+Athletic managers work for sports and recreational organizations, including sports teams, athletic institutions, and schools.
+They often manage budgets, operations, marketing, and program design within an organization.
 This occupation may be stressful at times, with the manager's success often dependent upon the many factors affecting a team's wins and losses.
 The U.S. Bureau of Labor Statistics reported a mean annual wage of $95,810 in May 2015 for agents and business managers of artists, performers, and athletes.

 Find schools that offer these popular programs